10 Motorcycle Maintenance Tips to Keep Your Motorbike Healthy

 A motorbike - be it a cruiser, scooter or moped - is one of the most practical means of transportation out there.
 They allow us to move through cities with heavy traffic quickly and easily, as well as the cost and maintenance being much less than that of a car.
 However, a motorcycle requires special attention in order to keep it in the best possible condition.
 This will both keep it running smoothly for yourself and maintain its second-hand value should you want to sell it in the future.
 In this oneHOWTO article we'll go over 10 motorcycle maintenance tips to keep your motorbike healthy and ensure it makes it last at least a few more laps round the track.

 One of the most important things to remember if you want to keep your motorbike healthy is to change the oil.
-Our next top motorcycle maintenance tip is to change the oil every 5,000 or 10,000 km (3,000 to 6,000 mi), depending on the model of the motorcycle.
+Specifically, a good maintenance tip is to change the oil every 5,000 or 10,000 km (3,000 to 6,000 mi), depending on the model of the motorcycle.

 Maintaining the brake pads of your motorcycle is our next motorcycle tip and it's very important as your life may depend on their proper functioning.
 When the brake pads are thinner than 2 mm, it's time to change them.